Dancing Showgirl

 Chow Down on the Down Low

 It used to be easy as pie to get cheap food in Las Vegas, even pie.
-The casinos were desperate to get you in, and they happily lost a few bucks on dinner hoping you'd be so full and happy you'd be willing to gamble away your savings.
+The casinos were desperate to get you in, and they happily lost a few bucks on dinner in hopes you'd be so full and happy you'd be willing to gamble away your savings.
 It's not so easy getting free grub anymore.
 The cheap eats are fewer and farther in between these days, but these tips will keep you and your wallet stuffed full.

 The buffets in town are the most obvious place to start, but don't limit yourself.
-There are plenty of other options that don't include slimy scrambled eggs and corn beef hash unfit for dogs.
+There are plenty of other options that don't include slimy scrambled eggs and corn beef hash unfit for dogs

 BUFFETS

 Green Valley and Red Rock - These two joints are a notch up from the other Station casinos, but have the same owner, and primarily serve the locals.
-The buffets cost a couple bucks more, but man, oh, man are they good.
-These are among the ten best in Vegas, but with prices well below the fancypants Strip joints.
+The buffets cost a few bucks more, but man, oh, man are they good.
+These are among the best in Vegas, but with prices well below the fancypants Strip joints.

 Terrible's - The owners must have been thinking of this cheap buffet when they thought up the joint's name.
-Skip it, even though it's cheap.
+Skip it, even though it's cheap.The desserts are, unfortunately, mediocre.
+No pie there is worth sneaking out in your pants.
+Trust us on this one.
+We ruined some perfectly good corduroys.

 Deli Food